 Highly available data stores

 The order in which you upgrade each machine in a highly available data store does not matter beginning with ArcGIS Data Store 10.7.
+However, you need to install the software on every machine first, and then upgrade from any machine.

-When upgrading a highly available relational or tile cache data store, install the new version of ArcGIS Data Store on the primary and standby machines, and then you can configure both machines by running the Data Store Configuration wizard or the configuredatastore utility from either the primary or standby machine.
+When upgrading a highly available relational or tile cache (10.7.1 or earlier) data store, install the new version of ArcGIS Data Store on the primary and standby machines, and then you can configure both machines by running the Data Store Configuration wizard or the configuredatastore utility from either the primary or standby machine.
 This configures both machines.

 Upgrade ArcGIS Data Store